yingliu1206/spam_detection/README.md

 `python spam_detection.py --dataset SMSSpamCollection`

-# Discussion
+## Discussion

 * Are there any other features can be used to detect spams?
-* Besides multinomial Naive Bayes model, are there any other models which can be used here?
+* Besides multinomial Naive Bayes model, are there any other models which can be used for spam detection problem?